Secret Martial Art of Tsugaru — Since the Edo Period

 With the cooperation of many people, I made a brief appearance in the "Monthly Hiden November 2025 Issue: Approaching the Secrets of Budo & Bujutsu."

-[Background and Reason for Starting Activities]
+Background and Reason for Starting Activities

 (1) Why I maintained silence until now

+I am the eldest son of the late Kosaku Shibata, who was entrusted with the future of the style by the 11th generation master, Yasusuke Otsu.
 While I grew up hearing about the hidden aspects of the lineage and experiencing its mysterious techniques, I refrained from public activity for many years.
 This was primarily because I feared whether I was worthy of handling the weight of the "Hiden" (secret transmissions) and the deep confidentiality of the style.

 (2) Why I decided to start activities now